RasaHQ/breakoutbot/README.md

 # BreakoutBot

-This repository contains an example project of a text based adventure game built with Rasa.
+This repository contains an example project of a text-based adventure game built with Rasa.
 It's an open community project and the goal is to host a proper text based escape room that you can play with.
 It is a community project and we're recording the milestones.
 You can watch the videos describing how this was built here.